Search

 Figure 1

-Hold cuff as illustrated, with thumbs inside, stretch cuff slightly.
+Hold the cuff as illustrated, with thumbs inside, and stretch the cuff slightly.

 Figure 2 - Swing glove outward and over towards the face, two or three times, trapping air inside.